 Our classic Camaro parts online catalog offers another easy way to shop for your restoration parts.
 By selecting one of our many helpful categories, you will be taken to a new screen with more categories relating to the one you previously chose.
 As you continue to choose categories, they will become smaller and more specific to the part you are shopping for.
 For example, if you are looking for a front antenna for your 1968 Camaro, you simply select the "Radio & Audio Parts" category.
 From there you select the "Antennas" sub-category, which will take you to all of the antenna options we offer.
 Once you're there, simply find the exact model you're looking for and repeat the process for any other classic Camaro parts you are looking for to complete your project.

-If you prefer to search for your classic Camaro parts using a physical catalog, please see the catalog section of our website (top right tab) and order yours today.
+If you prefer to search for your classic Camaro parts using a physical catalog, please see the catalog section of our website (top right tab) and order your FREE catalog today.
 In addition, we have made this same Camaro catalog available online for fast easy viewing.
 Click here to see the online version of our Camaro parts catalog.

 At H&H Classic Parts, our mission is to provide you with the easiest and most efficient way to get the classic Camaro parts you need.
 We know how important our customers are, and it is our goal to make sure you, our customer, knows how much we value you and your business.
 We understand that when you need classic Camaro parts, you don't want to have to jump through hoops to get them; that's why we are always diligently working to make your purchasing experience with us better.
 We strive for excellence daily, because we know you deserve the highest quality and we will stop at nothing to ensure it for you.
 Our goal is to always put you, and your needs first.